“Why can’t you live off beans and rice? And live like everybody else?”

 Loosely speaking ~ 1/3 cup of beans, presumably cooked ~ constitute anywhere between 10 – 14 grams of carbohydrates, but only 5-8 grams of protein.
 70-80kcals give or take.

-A coach or dietitian may only advise so much on the quantification.
 But what or how does “low”, “moderate” and “high”, after all, means?
 How does one qualifies as such?
 That can only be experienced through biological experience.
 That ~ is where individual self-Journalling comes in.

 The initial step here is to try surveying + documenting our “baseline” account or baseline experience as thoroughly possible.
 The following provides only a crude guide, although not for immediate prescriptive use for everyone, right away without some perpetual adjustments beyond this entire concept initiative’s indemnity :